robcthegeek/CsProjSorter/README.md

 - Collapse multiple `ItemGroup` nodes (with the same 'Child' types - `Compile`, `Reference` etc) into a single node.
 - Get CLI created so we can just throw a CSPROJ file at it.
+- Add validation of the document at the end to check for things like unclosed nodes etc.

 ### THOUGHTS